Blog

 What Are AI Writing Tools?

 Artificial intelligence—AI—is a computer that can learn, but only via what it’s been taught.
-Although what we’ve seen these days is very impressive, we’re a long ways away from computers with human intelligence.
-Using AI for writing can range from a consistency checker, like PerfectIt, to asking an AI to write a full novel for you.
+Although what we’ve seen in the past year is very impressive, we’re a long ways away from computers with human intelligence.
+Using AI for writing can range from an editing solution, like ProWritingAid, to asking an AI to write a full novel for you (something I don’t do).

 (Novel-writing programs, by the way, have been around for at least two decades.
-I don’t have a link to prove that you, but I remember seeing ads for them at the backs of literary magazines when I lived in Germany, when I was in my 20s.)
+I remember seeing ads for them at the backs of literary magazines when I lived in Germany, when I was in my 20s.)

-Phoebe, one of my writers, and I, tested out a few AI writing tools that promised to write complete blog posts for us.
+For the past few years, my company has been testing solutions that promised to write a full blog post for us.
 One tool couldn’t even come up with 600 words on tech writers.
 Plus, every time we asked it to start over, it kept insisting on writing about how much money tech writers earn.
 It gave us useful content like this gem:

 If you’re looking for a career as a writer, there’s no better place to start than with a website that covers technology.
 Websites that cover technology tend to attract readers who are interested in learning more about the latest trends in technology.